Isa1asN/video-sharing-app/readme.md

 # Vidlit
-## A video sharing app that resembles YouTube with some features
+## A video sharing app that resembles YouTube with some features built using the MERN stack